The Login Process:

 The windows you will use under GNOME will feel much like those under Windows 98, 2000, NT, or XP although a few things are different.
 Click on the xterm (terminal) icon on the Panel to get another xterm window, then use your two windows to get comfortable with these basics:

-Moving Windows: To move a window, move the mouse pointer over the title bar of the window, then hold down the left mouse button down while you drag the window to the location that you desire.
-Then release the mouse button and the window will be moved.
+Moving Windows: As usual, windows can be moved by clicking on the title bar and dragging the window with the mouse.
 Alternatively, you can hold down ALT and then click anywhere in the window to drag it to a new location.
 This is particularly handy if the title bar is not visible.

 Using Multiple Workspaces: GNOME allows you to have several different workspaces open simultaneously.
 For example, later in the course you may want to have one workspace with a terminal window where you are working on your personal web pages and another workspace with a terminal window to work on lab exercises.
 Or, you may want to have your browser open in one workspace, the emacs editor in another, or whatever.
-The GNOME panel shows your workspaces (a 2 by 2 grid -- and in each rectangle smaller rectangles indicating windows open in that workspace).
-At this point you should have one workspace open with a couple of windows open in it.
+The GNOME panel shows your workspaces (a grid of 4 rectangles in the right hand corner of the taskbar -- in each rectangle smaller rectangles indicate windows open in that workspace).
+At this point you should have one workspace open with a window open in it.
 To change workspaces, just click on the rectangle.

 Moving Around the Linux File System

 Now that you can get around the window environment, let's take a look at an xterm.
 Click on one of the terminal windows to activate it.
 The program running in the xterm is called the shell.
 The shell lets you issue commands to the Linux operating system and work with files.
-Refer to the handouts on the shell commands and Unix files given in class as you follow the directions below to move around the file system.
+Refer to the Linux Command Reference and Linux/Unix Overview handouts given in class as you answer the following questions and type in the appropriate commands to move around the file system.
 Pay attention to what happens on the screen after each command.

 Setting Up Your Directory